seng350/course/lectures/5-modules.md

 At a conference like SATURN, QCon, O'Reilly <whatever>Con, she lets other devs know about the approach.
 Through a combination of side channel discussions and blog posts etc., the solution gets encoded into a best practice, refined by others, and eventually told to students.

 ----
 Unlike a "pattern", we usually think of a "style" as just capturing the solution, without the problem context.

 You can find styles in a variety of ways: videos of conference talks (e.g., [CQRS](https://www.youtube.com/watch?v=EqpalkqJD8M)), style catalogs ([PoSA](https://www.amazon.ca/Pattern-Oriented-Software-Architecture-System-Patterns/dp/0471958697)), and blog posts.

-As usual in engineering, someone has probably seen your problem before.
+Often in engineering, someone has seen your type of problem before.
 And if not, you can likely re-use a solution for at least part of your problem.
 A good engineer is constantly re-educating herself.

-The styles we will talk about in this course are pure instances of a style; in reality, a view will often combine different styles e.g. showing decomposition within layers.
+The styles we will talk about in this course are *pure instances of a style*; in reality, **a view will often combine different styles** e.g. showing decomposition within layers.